mauler/django-grappelli-extensions/README.md

 ## Contributing

-1. Read the features ROADMAP.
-2. Fork it.
+1. Fork it.
-3. Create your feature branch. (`git checkout -b my-new-feature`)
+2. Create your feature branch. (`git checkout -b my-new-feature`)
-4. Commit your changes. (`git commit -am 'Add some feature'`)
+3. Commit your changes. (`git commit -am 'Add some feature'`)
-5. Push to the branch. (`git push origin my-new-feature`)
+4. Push to the branch. (`git push origin my-new-feature`)
-6. Create new Pull Request.
+5. Create new Pull Request.